Fritz Wiedemann: Hitler's adjutant

 After the war Wiedemann left the army and became a farmer, initially refusing an offer from Hitler at the regimental reunion in 1922 to help organise the Sturmabteilung (SA).
 However, when Hitler came to power in 1933 Wiedemann accepted a new offer, initially in the offices of Rudolf Hess before taking up his post at Hitler's side, as well as Nazi Party membership, on 2 February 1934.
 From then on Wiedemann remained at Hitler's side, accompanying him on state visits, facilitating meetings and dealing with Hitler's correspondence.
 He also attended a meeting with Lord Halifax in July 1938 in which Wiedemann gave reassurances that "no forcible action" was anticipated by Hitler over the Sudetenland unless there were some serious incident to provoke it.
+At the 1938 parliamentary election, he was elected as a deputy to the Reichstag from electoral constituency 3 (Berlin East).

 Diplomatic service

-Not long after this Wiedemann fell out of favour with Hitler as his rival Julius Schaub became the more important adjutant.
+Not long after this, Wiedemann fell out of favor with Hitler as his rival Julius Schaub became the more important adjutant.
 After trysting with Stephanie von Hohenlohe, he was "exiled", in January 1939, to San Francisco as a Consul General to the United States.
-In public, Wiedemann continued to support Nazism and apparently led a playboy lifestyle which included attendance at society parties, membership of the exclusive Olympic Club and regular appearances in the columns of Herb Caen.
+Wiedemann continued to publicly support Nazism and apparently led a playboy lifestyle which included attendance at society parties, membership of the exclusive Olympic Club and regular appearances in the columns of Herb Caen.
+A 2013 article in the Mercury News stated "In a startling revelation, Dec.
+31, 1940, a Look Magazine article pegged Wiedemann as 'probably the most dangerous Nazi in the country.'
+In fact, he was the Gestapo chief of all German cloak and dagger operations in the Western Hemisphere."

+Allegations leveled in a case filed at the city's Federal District Court in 1941 also suggested that he worked on pro-Nazi initiatives with Henry Ford.
+He was deported from the United States on July 15, 1941, to much press coverage.